 Individual lashes are great for women who want to showcase an open or cat eye look.

 It allows for perfect placement to frame the eye entirely.
-Each lash is individually attached to the lash line for the most natural look possible.
+Attach each lash to the lash line for the most natural look possible.
 Practice makes perfect, so do not be discouraged about how long or more advanced it is compared to using strips.

-Lash extensions are the most expensive and time-consuming option, but the most long-lasting and convenient way to style a glamorous, natural look.
+Lash extensions are the most expensive and time-consuming option.
+However, they are the most long-lasting and convenient way to style a glamorous, natural look.

 The sensitivity of your own eyes factor into your choice of lashes.

-You want to make sure the extensions are not too far-fetched from your standard eye shape and length.
-The composition of false eyelashes ranges from mink, silk, or synthetic, which are all good and safe to use, as long as there’s no discomfort.
+Make sure that the lashes do not deviate from your standard eye shape and length.
+The composition of false eyelashes ranges from mink, silk, or synthetic.
+These are all good and safe to use, as long as there’s no discomfort.

 Highly sensitive eyes should stick to strip styles because they are the most simple and most comfortable option to be done for yourself.
 Unless you trust someone to handle you gently enough for lashes, you can work with them to make sure they can use a medical grade adhesive that helps for those with more sensitive eyes.